Beta8397/virtual_robot/README.md

 New:

 Support for Pedro-Pathing added.
-Currently set up to use Pinpoint localization.
-Recommendation: setting the "Motor Inertia" slider about 1/3 to 1/2 way will help to mitigate oscillations, though it doesn't fix them completely.
+Currently set up to use Pinpoint localization with either the Mecanum Bot configuration or the new MecDynamic Bot configuration.
+If using Mecanum Bot config, behavior may be improved by adding a little inertia (~25%) with the inertia slider.

+New MecDynamic Bot configuration: a mecanum configuration with a more realistic dynamics model than the existing Mecanum configuration.
+This added to provide more realistic behavior with Pedro-Pathing, but you can use either MecDynamic or the original Mecanum config.

 GoBilda Pinpoint odometry sensor added.
 It is included in Mecanum and XDrive robots. ("pinpoint" in config file)